 - Working simultaneously as an employee with the company’s competitor(s);

 - Using tools, materials, or assets of the company for the personal interests of the employee or those of other individuals and/or organizations other than the company; or

 - Other similar activities affecting the employee’s loyalty or harming the company’s interests.

 How to prevent conflicts of interest

-The most effective method to protect the company is to not allow the conflict of interest to occur in the first place.
-This means that the employee must be thoroughly trained and be clear as to the sanctions and remedies that will apply should he/she commit any act of conflict of interest.
+The most effective method of protection is to not allow the conflict of interest to occur in the first place.
+This means that the employee must be thoroughly trained and be clear as to the sanctions and remedies that will apply should they commit any act constituting a conflict of interest.

-Applying the civil-commericial terms of the labor contract
+Applying the civil-commercial terms of the labor contract